Peacerekam/Discord-Betty-WIP/README.md

 # This app works, but it is being rewritten
-See React-Betty-Rewrite repo.
-Backend and the bot portion will stay mostly the same.
+See [React-Betty-Rewrite](https://github.com/Peacerekam/React-Betty-Rewrite) repo. <br>Backend and the bot portion will stay mostly the same.
 Discord interaction will be replaced with an actual frontend React webapp.

 # Discord-Betty-WIP
 Bulk download images from channels.
 This method is NOT against ToS <br>